-Name Position(s) Date of Appointment Bob Ferris Chief Executive Officer and Chairman of the Board of Directors 05/13/08 Matt Burlend Chief Operating Officer and Secretary 12/30/08 Jeff Brown Board of Directors Member 08/10/11
+Name Position(s) Date of Appointment Bob Ferris Matt Burlend Chief Executive Officer and Chairman of the Board of Directors Chief Operating Officer and Secretary 05/13/08 12/30/08 Jeff Brown Board of Directors Member 08/10/11

-B. Legal/Disciplinary History.
-The list below identifies if any of the foregoing persons have, in the last five years, been the subject of:
+- B. Legal/Disciplinary History.
+The list below identifies if any of the foregoing persons have, in the last five years, been the subject of: - 1.
+A conviction in a criminal proceeding or named as a defendant in a pending criminal proceeding (excluding traffic violations and other minor offenses);

-- A conviction in a criminal proceeding or named as a defendant in a pending criminal proceeding (excluding traffic violations and other minor offenses); None - The entry of an order, judgment, or decree, not subsequently reversed, suspended or vacated, by a court of competent jurisdiction that permanently or temporarily enjoined, barred, suspended or otherwise limited such person's involvement in any type of business, securities, commodities, or banking activities; None - A finding or judgment by a court of competent jurisdiction (in a civil action), the Securities and Exchange Commission, the Commodity Futures Trading Commission, or a state securities regulator of a violation of federal or state securities or commodities law, which finding or judgment has not been reversed, suspended, or vacated; None - The entry of an order by a self-regulatory organization that permanently or temporarily barred suspended or otherwise limited such person's involvement in any type of business or securities activities.
-None
+2. The entry of an order, judgment, or decree, not subsequently reversed, suspended or vacated, by a court of competent jurisdiction that permanently or temporarily enjoined, barred, suspended or otherwise limited such person's involvement in any type of business, securities, commodities, or banking activities;

+3. A finding or judgment by a court of competent jurisdiction (in a civil action), the Securities and Exchange Commission, the Commodity Futures Trading Commission, or a state securities regulator of a violation of federal or state securities or commodities law, which finding or judgment has not been reversed, suspended, or vacated;

-C. Beneficial Shareholders.
+4. The entry of an order by a self-regulatory organization that permanently or temporarily barred suspended or otherwise limited such person's involvement in any type of business or securities activities.

+C. Beneficial Shareholders (holder of shares, shares in custody, options, or warrants).
 Provided is a list of the name, address and shareholdings or the percentage of shares owned by all persons beneficially owning more than ten percent (10%) of any class of the issuer's equity securities.
 If any of the beneficial shareholders are corporate shareholders, the name and address of the person(s) owning or controlling such corporate shareholders and the resident agents of the corporate shareholders is provided.

 Name and Address of Beneficial Owner Officer or Director Amount of Beneficial Ownership Percent of Class Robert Ferris 7970 S. Kyrene Rd.
-Tempe, AZ 85284 CEO & Director 15,989,915 10.1%
+CEO & Director 16,389,915 10.4% Tempe, A7 85284